TanjaKec/bootcamp/content/day3/blogdown/_index.en.markdown

 ##### Prep with GitHub

-We are already familiar with GitHub basics about which you can find from [Happy Git with R](http://happygitwithr.com) to connect RStudio with your GitHub account.
+We are already familiar with GitHub basics, which you can find from [Happy Git with R](http://happygitwithr.com) to connect RStudio with your GitHub account.

 <img
 src="http://happygitwithr.com/img/watch-me-diff-watch-me-rebase-smaller.png" align="middle" img width="60%"
 />

-We are going to assume that you are already familiar and have done:
+We are going to assume you are already familiar with and have done:

 ☑️ Capter 5: [Register a GitHub account ](http://happygitwithr.com/github-acct.html)